 Start where you are.

-Most growers of strawberries in greenhouse will use buckets or a gutter system specifically designed for strawberry production, but strawberries don’t require containers specifically designed for them.
+Most growers of strawberries in greenhouses will use buckets or a gutter system specifically designed for strawberry production, but strawberries don’t require containers specifically designed for them.
 You can grow strawberries in hanging baskets.
 If you are already growing perennial plants in 3-liter pressed fit pots, you can grow really nice strawberries in the same system.

 Your greenhouse doesn’t have to be kept at tropical temperatures.
 Strawberries like it cool.
 It’s OK to keep strawberries at 45° F/ 7° C at night.
 They prefer a temperature around 75° F/ 23° C during the day.
 A minimum-heat house is good enough.